Skip to content

 What should I learn next?

-Now that you understand the basics of tasks in Tallyfy, you’ll want to explore the different types of tasks you can create and how to use them effectively.
+Now that you understand the basics of tasks in Tallyfy, explore the different types of tasks you can create to optimize your workflows.

 Tasks > Create a one-off task